MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/hithem-lamri/_index.md

   - Research Assistants and Interns
 ---

-Guillaume Blain completed his internship in the MEDomics UdeS laboratory in the summer of 2022.
-He worked on the MEDomicsLab platform developing UI/UX modules.
-He kept his link with the lab by being a part-time research assistant during the fall of 2022.
+Hithem Lamri is doing an internship in the MEDomics UdeS laboratory.